WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 * Additional Configuration
   * **Provide a path to files** - Provide the directory or directories containing your HDFS configuration (such as the `core-site.xml` and `hdfs-site.xml`) on your LiveData Migrator host's local filesystem.
   * **Additional Configuration** (Optional) - Override properties or specify additional properties by adding Key/Value pairs.

+#### Source Amazon S3 bucket configuration (Preview)

+Amazon S3 buckets as a source are currently supported as a preview feature.
+[You must configure an Amazon S3 bucket source through the CLI](./command-reference.md#filesystem-add-s3a).

 #### Local filesystem source configuration